eclipse-bluechi/bluechi/README.developer.md

 - `SKIP_BUILDDEP`
   - To skip installation of build dependencies this option should contain `yes` value.
 - `WITH_PYTHON`
   - To skip building python bluechi modules this option should contain `0`.
+Default: `1`.
 - `WITH_COVERAGE`
   - To start collecting coverage this option should contain `1`.
+Default: `0`.

 So for example following command will skip build dependencies installation and store create RPM packages into `output`
 subdirectory: